Kaede stood atop a riverfront redoubt as she surveyed the wooded hills across the water.

 The Princess then turned aside to face the tree line, gesturing for him to take a stroll with her.
-Alistair nodded to his battlegroup commander and a civilian captain, urging them to stay behind as he followed her with only his bodyguard in tow.
+Alistair nodded to his battlegroup commander and the civilian captain, urging them to stay behind as he followed her with only his bodyguard in tow.

 His hunch proved correct as the Princess conjured a bubble of privacy between them.

 "There is another major issue I must discuss with you..."

 Even as Alistair departed, he could feel a young landgrave's gaze on his back, burning a hole.